keycloak/keycloak/examples/wildfly-demo/README.md

 Step 1: Make sure you've set up the Keycloak Server
 --------------------------------------
-If you've downloaded the Keycloak Appliance Distribution, there is already a Wildfly distro all set up for you.
-This Wildfly distro has the adapter jboss modules all installed as well as the keycloak server all set up.
+If you've downloaded the Keycloak Appliance Distribution, there is already a Wildfly distro all set up for you in the keycloak/ directory.
+This
+Wildfly distro has the adapter jboss modules all installed as well as the keycloak server all set up.

 If you want to install Keycloak Server and run the demo on an existing Wildfly instance:

 Obtain latest keycloak-war-dist-all.zip.
 This distro is used to install keycloak onto an existing JBoss installation

-$ cd ${jboss.home}/standalone
+$ cd ${wildfly.home}/standalone
 $ cp -r ${keycloak-war-dist-all}/deployments .

 To install the adapter: